TRIQS/triqs_0.x/doc/developer_manual/mctools/overview.rst

 simulation to stop, say after 55 minutes, even if it didn't manage to do the ``N_cycles`` cycles.

 In practice, the argument is a ``boost::function<bool ()>`` which is called at the end of every cycle.
 If it returns 0 the simulation goes on, if it returns 1 the simulation stops.
 In this example, we used a function ``clock_callback(600)`` which starts returning 1 after 600 seconds.
+It is defined in the header :file:`<triqs/utility/callbacks.hpp>`.
 This way the simulation will last at most 10 minutes.

 Note that the simulation would end cleanly.
 The rest of the code can safely gather results from the statistics that has been accumulated, even